Bear Hibernation…

 As true hibernators, their body temperatures drop to near ambient and heart rates slow dramatically as they experience a deep comatose sleep state of torpidity.
 However, these animals will periodically rouse themselves from their deep slumber to eat stored food, quench their thirst and to urinate or defecate.
 Rodents sleep very deeply while others slumber more lightly.

-Bears are a bit different.
+Bear hibernation is a bit different.
 Both black bears and grizzly bears go into a physiological state often called hibernation or winter sleep, yet it is not true hibernation but rather a winter dormancy.

 During a bear’s winter sleep their heart rate decreases only slightly and body temperature drops only a few degrees from normal.

 Usually the bear will not awaken during this extended deep sleep and therefore they do not drink, eat, exercise or defecate and will remain in their den for the entire winter.
-Hibernating bears are quite an amazing biological wonder.

 Although they are completely inactive all winter, they do not suffer muscle atrophy or bone loss as a human would.
 Bears’ bones continue to grow during their winter sleep and their reserve of fat meets all their nutritional needs.

-Left undisturbed, bears will sleep all winter long, sometimes without even changing position once they are comfortably settled in.
+Left undisturbed, bears will sleep all winter long.
+Sometimes without even changing position once they are comfortably settled in.
 Although deeply asleep, bears are easily aroused and can, if necessary, respond and be active very quickly.
 Like humans, a disturbed bear can be a very grumpy bear.

 Females give birth to their cubs during their winter sleep and together they snuggle until spring.
 Scientist tell us that bears do not enter into deep hibernation because they require a higher body temperature to meet the demands of pregnancy, birth and nursing their young.